Comprehensive financial advice for SMEs. Business and private.

 Do you provide other network opportunities for entrepreneurs?

-Gerber: Changes in framework conditions require agility, adaptability, and client orientation.
-If the entrepreneur acts strategically in good time, the company can survive for many generations.
+Credit Suisse also operates an internal company exchange. for clients without a successor.
+Here, our client advisors can search for a suitable match for their succession.
+A platform such as this is crucial, since changes in framework conditions require agility, adaptability, and client orientation.
+If the entrepreneur acts strategically in good time, his company can survive for many generations.
 Credit Suisse, founded by Alfred Escher, is the best example of this.